Coronavirus (COVID-19) Preparedness Information

 Is the hospital currently limiting visitors, restricting access or on lockdown?

-SageWest has relaxed visitor restrictions.
+SageWest has returned to our regular visitation guidelines.
 For the latest SageWest Health Care updates, please visit our hospital website at SageWestHealthCare.com.

 Should I reschedule or cancel my office visit, procedure and/or surgery?